 Advances in technology mean home-study courses are more interactive than they used to be.
-You can still sit back in your recliner and watch a video — but that DVD now includes quiz questions that you answer with your remote.
-Instead of looking at a picture of a magneto in a book, now you can find a 3D picture of one on your computer and turn it around with your mouse.
+You can still sit back in your recliner and watch a video — but now, that video probably includes quiz questions that you can answer with your remote.
+Instead of looking at a picture of a magneto in a book, now you can find a 3-D picture of one on your computer and turn it around with your mouse.

 Many home-study courses now include a means for your instructor to check your progress.
-Whatever course you use, you’ll normally still need some form of ground instruction from your instructor, even if it’s just answering a few questions to make sure you understand the material.
+Whatever course you use, you’ll normally still need some ground instruction from your instructor, even if it’s just going over a few questions to make sure you understand the material.
 The degree to which your instructor needs to supplement your training depends on the depth of the home-study course you choose.

 Home-study courses are excellent for independent learners, especially those who need to fit ground training into a busy schedule.
 Home-study courses also supplement one-on-one and classroom-format training.